slaclab/rogue/README_docker.md

 ## How to get the container

-To get the most recent version of the docker container, first you will need to install docker in you host OS and be logged in.
-Then you can get a copy of this docker container by running:
+To get the most recent version of the docker image, first you will need to install docker in you host OS and be logged in.
+Then you can get a copy by running:

 ```
 docker pull tidair/rogue
 ```

-to get the latest version availbale, or:
+to get the latest version available, or:

 ```
 docker pull tidair/rogue:$TAG
 ```

-to get an specific tagged version.
+to get a specific tagged version.

 **Notes:**
-- The docker images are tagged usging the same Rogue tag.
+- The docker images are tagged using the same Rogue tag.
 - You can also pull development version using `tidair/rogue-dev` instead.

 ## How to run the container

-To run a Rogue application inside a container, you must first have a copy of the application in in your host.
+To run a Rogue application inside a container, you must first have a copy of the application in in your host OS.
 Also, your host must have a direct connection to your target FPGA.

 Then you can run the container, for example, like this: